 Gett is an independent taxi service that originated in Israel.
 Gett has their own fleet of drivers who are licensed and insured to drive a taxi.
 Gett never increases their rates based on demand, bad weather, or heavy traffic, so you’ll always pay the same rate – which can save you a lot of money over apps like Lyft and Uber.
 Gett’s service is available in the U.S., the United Kingdom, Israel, and Russia.

-Another app we have to recommend to you is Easy Taxi.
 Easy Taxi is similar to Uber and Lyft, where you request a ride and a nearby driver will be assigned to pick you up and take you to your destination.
 Easy Taxi drivers have to go through training and background checks, so you can feel safe getting a ride with them.
 The Easy Taxi service is available in 30 different countries, including many southern parts of the globe that other taxi apps don’t cover.
-To use Easy Taxi, download their app on your iPhone or Android smart phone.

 Flywheel is another app that allows users to request a ride from a professional taxi driver (just like Curb).
 Flywheel charges based on standard taxi rates, so you won’t get charged extra during times of high demand.
 Once you’ve requested a ride, you can track your cab to see how long it’ll take to get to you.